What is routing?

 Coming back to routing, here is how it will work:

-- When a user visits http://localhost:3000/articles Rails will look up all our
+- When a user visits http://localhost:3000/articles Rails looks at the

 - In this case, we have only one entry and its value corresponds to